codenamecoffee/Linux_Scripting_Exercises/README.md

 - PermissionsAndOwnership.sh: Demonstrates how to change file permissions and ownership, including setting files to read-only and assigning them to different users and groups.

+## License

+This repository is for educational purposes.

 ## Author

 Federico González Lage.